DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-ITEM-CREATION-WIZARD/FAQ.md

 Currently, when you run an update session that includes product attributes, all attributes assigned against the released product are displayed in the template.

 ### Can I update previously released variants to use the Item Status indicator?
 Yes, if you have a variant for your Product Master that has been released without an Item Status, you can update this variant to display the status indicator using the Item Status Link.
 See [Updating a single item](PROCESSES/Managing-item-statuses.md)

+### Can I import multiple files for changes to product attributes at the same time?
+Since every product attribute for *released products* is contained in a single table, all we are doing when we submit updates through the UI or an upload is creating a unique record that is converted into the values we see.
+Because of this, only the final file that we upload at a time has the final record id.
+It is therefore advised that product attributes be updated by the released product rather than by attribute value against the released product in order to prevent user misunderstanding.